 Photographs of the pond site before some tree clearance work in March 2015.

-The pond was dug out with a shelf on Friday 5th July.
+The pond was dug out with a shelf in July 2015.
 A local contractor constructed a lipped gabion dam at the outflow end of the pond.
 The spoil from the pond was used to strengthen the banking and the remainder was deposited in a thin layer in the undergrowth.
 As the ground was very firm on the Brookside entrance to Woosehill Meadows the contractor’s vehicle and equipment did very little damage to the grass.
-The next steps are some seating near the pond and, possibly, an information board.
-And a rain dance or two!
+FOTEB removed, and have since replanted, vegetation around the pond.
+New seating and an information board were created.